 Come meet us at our public events (always free) including

-- Monthly lectures @ 7:30 pm on the second Thursday of each month at Simon Fraser University (SFU), Burnaby Mountain campus
+- Monthly lectures @ 7:30 pm on the second Thursday of each month at Simon Fraser University (SFU), Burnaby Mountain campus.
+The meetings are usually held in Saywell Hall which is north of the Observatory as seen on this map of SFU.

 - Local and international scientists, university professors, professional astronomers, RASC members